coder3101/protols/README.md

 ### Hover Information

-Hover over any symbol to get detailed documentation and comments associated with it.
+Hover over any symbol or imports to get detailed documentation and comments associated with it.
 This works seamlessly across different packages and namespaces.

 ### Rename Symbols